sunjiamin0824/CRISPR-Local/README.md

       Column 12 : The sgRNAs exist in UD are indicated with "UD" mark, else indicated with "RD" mark.
       Column 13 : The frequency of sgRNA in UD.
 ```
-Please forward any question and suggestion about CRISPR-Local to: sunjm0824@webmail.hzau.edu.cn

 For other technical issues about CRISPR-P 2.0, please contact: liuhao1122@webmail.hzau.edu.cn